 It was the first mass produced Van to utilise monocoque construction, where the body and chassis were designed as an integrated unit, and all wheel, independent suspension by Torsion bars.
 Nothing else in the class was as light or so strong.
 Even the famous VW Transporter that was launched 4 years later was heavier with half the load capacity and a separate chassis.

 To continue reading more about the H vans History, click here HISTORY

 For Technical information, like how to rebuild the Brakes, click here TECHNICAL

 Who are we and why did we create this web site?

-We are a group of enthusiasts who have created this website to help all those with a H van to find out what they need to keep them running.
+We are a group of enthusiasts who have created this website to help all those with an H van to find out what they need to keep them running.

 It documents Citroen H van History, Technical, Buyers Guide, Citroen H vans For Sale and Wanted, How to construct your own Catering Hatch, Suppliers that have H vans for sale, Spares suppliers, Restorers, Useful contacts, etc.

-This website is dedicated to helping enthusiasts restore their own van and provide help and information on parts, suppliers and even rival restorers, like our new page on how to construct your own Catering Hatch.
+This website is dedicated to helping enthusiasts restore their own van and provide help and information on parts, suppliers, etc like our new page on how to construct your own Catering Hatch.

 CITROEN TYPE H, H VAN, HY or HZ?